5 Best European Capitals To Travel By Train

 Of course, Paris is more than its city center.
 The sprawling metropolis is home to over two million people, which means you can spend weeks here without truly scratching the surface of what it has to offer.
 Getaway for a day trip from the hordes at the Pont Alexandre III and head to Versailles, where the Royal Palace still reigns supreme despite its vacancy since the 1700’s.
-Day tickets are just €20 and include entry to the Palace, the Gardens and much more.
+Day tickets are just €20 and include entry to the Palace, the Gardens, and much more.
 Even better, trains run from the city center directly to the Palace, which makes getting there a breeze.
 This interconnectedness officially makes Paris one of our best European capitals for train journeys.

 2. London, UK

 One of my personal favorite cities and a mere two hours from Paris lies the capital of the United Kingdom: London.
 This melting pot of cultures is home to a whopping nine million people from all walks of life.
-From posh Chelsea to spirited Soho, you’ll find activities for everyone in your party.
+From posh Chelsea to spirited Soho, you’ll find activities for everyone at your party.
 Catch one of the latest musicals before heading over Shakespeare’s Globe and finish your night at the Shard, the tallest tower in London.

 You won’t want to hurry through this city, so plan your time accordingly.
 Whether you’re heading to the Harry Potter studios (an hour from the city center), or simply taking in the major landmarks like the Tower of London, St. Paul’s Cathedral, Westminster Abbey, Big Ben, or the London Eye, every minute spent in London is an opportunity to learn more about the country whose Empire once spanned the world.

-The Eurostar high-speed train takes you from Paris to London center in just over two hours, which means you’ll spend less time traveling and more time adventuring.
-Thus, we consider London to be another of the best European capitals to travel by train.
+The Eurostar high-speed train takes you from Paris to the London center in just over two hours, which means you’ll spend less time traveling and more time adventuring.
+Thus, we consider London to be another of the best European capitals to travel to by train.